 The Welfare Footprint Framework can measure wild animal welfare by quantifying both negative experiences (Cumulative Pain) and positive experiences (Cumulative Pleasure) that wild animals experience.
 This approach helps identify which natural circumstances cause the most suffering or enable the most positive experiences.
 By analyzing welfare challenges systematically across different species and habitats, researchers can better understand suffering hotspots in nature and raise awareness about wild animal suffering.

-Do three hours of Disabling pain in mammals represent the same burden of pain or welfare loss as three hours of Disabling pain in fish, or shrimp?
-The answer to this question is not simple.
 The extent to which different species differ in their capacity for affective experiences is one of the biggest questions of present and past times.
 Yet, it is one that must be addressed if Welfare Footprints are to be compared across species.
-The Welfare Footprint Institute team is now working on this line of enquiry to investigate what might be at least workable solutions to this question.
+Currently, the Welfare Footprint Framework is intentionally agnostic about these differences: core welfare estimates are produced without interspecific corrections.
+Any assumptions about differences in affective capacity must be applied explicitly and transparently as optional post-quantification adjustments (Module Ψ) when particular comparisons require them.
+The Welfare Footprint Institute team is also actively working on this line of enquiry to investigate what might be at least workable solutions to this question.

 When transforming Cumulative Pain or Pleasure estimates into percentages of lifetime, several challenges emerge.
 While this conversion can be applied, we focus on absolute time in affective states because: (1) it’s unclear whether identical percentages across different lifespans (e.g., 10% of a 100-hour life vs. 10% of a 10,000-hour life) represent equivalent welfare impacts; (2) such conversion requires comprehensive accounting of all affective experiences throughout an entire lifetime; and (3) when multiple experiences occur simultaneously, cumulative estimates can mathematically exceed total lifespan.
 One alternative approach is to express welfare impacts as time in Pain or Pleasure during a typical day, which provides standardization while avoiding some of these complications.